SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 The Exploratorium is another unique museum that allows kids of all ages to learn through playing and interacting with the exhibits.
 This space for discovery is located at Piers 15 and 17 on the Embarcadero and contains five large galleries based on distinct topics.

-The displays are hands-on, which means your toddler will enjoy exploring a large breadth of activities including hand-on creativity exhibits.
-They also often enjoy the color and sound experiences as well as The Tinkering Studio.
+The displays are hands-on, which means your toddler will enjoy exploring a large breadth of exhibits that include creative activities.

 >> Pick up your tickets to the Exploratorium in advance